Max Kepler Player Props: Twins vs. Guardians

-The Minnesota Twins, including Max Kepler (.150 on-base percentage in past 10 games, 124 points below season-long percentage), take on starting pitcher Logan Allen and the Cleveland Guardians at Target Field, Saturday at 7:15 PM ET.
+Max Kepler -- with an on-base percentage of .162 in his past 10 games, 110 points lower than his season-long percentage -- will be in action for the Minnesota Twins versus the Cleveland Guardians, with Triston McKenzie on the hill, on June 4 at 2:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Guardians.
+In his previous game he had a hitless performance (0-for-1) against the Guardians.

 Max Kepler Game Info & Props vs. the Guardians